Free Speech, the First Amendment, and Social Media

 - Another version of this article is here which does not directly refer to the events of 1/6/2021.

 A version of this article was posted to Medium at https://johnbandler.medium.com/free-speech-the-first-amendment-and-social-media-4c66930155a9 (though not kept as up to date).

 Originally posted 1/11/2021 shortly after the very disturbing events of 1/6/2021, where a mob of Trump supporters attacked our nation's Capitol and tried to prevent the peaceful transfer of power after the voters had spoken and votes had been properly counted.
-Then some people who seemed to have supported, encouraged, or excused the mob, and who had promoted lies and conspiracy theories about election fraud, made false claims about their First Amendment rights being violated.
-Thus I wrote this article, and now I update it from time to time until I created this article which covers the First Amendment without delving into 1/6/2020.
+Then some leaders who supported, encouraged, or excused the mob, and who had promoted lies and conspiracy theories about election fraud, made inaccurate claims about their First Amendment rights being violated.
+Thus I wrote this article, and I updated it from time to time until I created this article which covers the First Amendment without delving into 1/6/2020.
 Updated 12/31/2022.